On categorical local langlands program for $GL_n$: Introduction

 In \cite[\S 4.1.2]{BHN} we prove the Kottwitz conjecture for non-minuscule cocharacters for unitary similitude groups by exploiting the explicit description of the spectral action on the supercuspidal $L$-packets.
 Now we know how the Hecke operatos act on the representations of $\GL_n(\Q_p)$ whose $L$-parameter satisfies our starting hypothesis.
 Thus by the same argument, we can \textit{compute} some parts of the cohomology of non-basic local Shtukas spaces and then deduce new cases of the Harris-Viehmann's conjecture for $\GL_n$.
 Let $b \in B(\GL_n)$ and suppose that $\E_b \simeq \E(\lambda_1) \oplus \dotsc \oplus \E(\lambda_k)$ for $\lambda_1 > \dotsc > \lambda_k$ and where $\E(\lambda_j)$ is a semi-stable vector bundle of slope $\lambda_j$.
 Let $\pi_b$ be a representation of $\G_b(\Q_p)$ with the corresponding $L$-parameter $\phi^b$.
 We denote by $\M$ the standard Levi subgroup of $\GL_n$ that is the split inner form of $\G_b$ and denote by $\rP$ the standard parabolic subgroup of $\GL_n$ with Levi factor $\M$.
 Then $\M = \GL_{m_1} \times \dotsc \times \GL_{m_k}$ where $m_j := \rank\E(\lambda_j)$ and the natural embedding $ ^{L}\G_b(\overline{\mathbb{Q}}_{\ell}) \longrightarrow \ ^{L}\GL_n(\overline{\mathbb{Q}}_{\ell}) $ induces a morphism of $L$-groups $ \eta : \ ^{L}\M(\overline{\mathbb{Q}}_{\ell}) \longrightarrow \ ^{L}\GL_n(\overline{\mathbb{Q}}_{\ell}) $.
 We define an $L$-parameter of $\GL_n$ by $ \phi := \eta \circ \phi^b $ and suppose that $\phi$ satisfies the conditions in theorem \ref{itm : main theorem}.

 Let $\mu$ be an arbitrary cocharacter of $\GL_n$ and suppose that as $S_{\phi} \times W_{\Q_p} $-modules we have

 Then we have (up to some shifts and twists)

 Therefore theorem \ref{itm : main theorem} allows us to describe the Hecke action $\T_{\mu} (i_{b!}\pi_b)$ and compute the cohomology of moduli of local Shtukas.
 The Levi subgroup $\M$ is a product of general linear groups then the same arguments allow us to compute the cohomology of moduli of local Shtukas associated to $\M$.
-Therefore, the (generalized) Harris-Viehmann conjecture follows from this description of the cohomologies.
-For simplicity, let us state the result up to some shifts and twists and only in the minuscule case where $\mu = (1^{(a)}, 0^{(n-a)})$ for some integer $1 \le a \le n$ (see theorem \ref{itm : Harris-Viehmann conjecture} for a more general version of the result). \begin{theorem} With the above notations, if $\mu$ is minuscule then we have the following identity (up to some shifts and twists) of $ \GL_n(\Q_p) \times W_{\Q_p} $-representations
+Therefore, a generalized form of the Harris-Viehmann conjecture follows from this description of the cohomologies.
+For simplicity, let us state the result up to some shifts and twists and only in the minuscule case where $\mu = (1^{(a)}, 0^{(n-a)})$ for some integer $1 \le a \le n$ (see theorem \ref{itm : Harris-Viehmann conjecture} for a more general version of the result). \begin{theorem} With the above notations, if $\mu$ is minuscule then we have the following identity (up to some shifts and some twists of $\pi_b$ by unramified characters) of $ \GL_n(\Q_p) \times W_{\Q_p} $-representations

 where $ b_{\M} $ is the reduction of $b$ to $\M$ and $\mu_{\M} = \mu_1 \times \dotsc \times \mu_k$ and where $\mu_j = (1^{(\deg\E(\lambda_j))}, 0^{(\rank\E(\lambda_j) - \deg\E(\lambda_j))})$. \end{theorem}